JDihlmann/moodlocator/README.md

 #####1.
 Directories and Files
 Here are the directories and files you will find when you clone the application from GitHub and open the section node.
 Just take a quick look, we will go deeper at a later point of this documentation.
-When you get lost you can always come back here and get an Overview where we are in our apllication.
+When you get lost you can always come back here and get an Overview where we are in our application.

 ![alt tag](https://raw.githubusercontent.com/JDihlmann/moodlocator/master/ReadMe/files.jpg)